 1. Routing based on set segments

 Sender-routing in this way means routing your email marketing messages based on the target audience and segment.
-One example of this would be saving costs by sending transactional emails (like order confirmations) with a lower cost provider, and your promotional emails with a more-specialist one.
+One example of this would be saving costs by sending all types of transactional emails (like order confirmations) with a lower cost provider, and your promotional emails with a more-specialist one.
 You could also approach this use by emailing your most loyal or most highly-engaged recipient segments via provider A, and your less-engaged audience segments via sender B — this would help to ensure a better deliverability for your more important audience segments.
 You can find out more here.

 2. Mastering your email content